Table of Contents[Hide][Show]

 This ranch mix and the ranch dressing are part of our regular meal rotation.
 I keep the powder pre-made and always add the other ingredients to my Real Plans Shopping List so I can whip up a quick batch whenever we need it.

 I’ve noticed that so many things in the world have changed since my childhood, but love of ranch dressing seems to be a consistent part of most childhoods.
 I just love that I can give my kids a healthier (and more delicious) version these days!

-Healthy Ranch Dressing Mix Recipe
+Ranch Seasoning Mix Recipe

 I never thought I could give up ranch dressing (or thought I would want to), but I now like the real food version much better.
 What I thought was going to be one of the worst/toughest parts of switching to healthy, real food actually became one of the best.

 What are the worst and best parts of switching to a healthier lifestyle for you?